rOpenGov/rqog/README.md

 **rQog**-package provides access to **Basic** and **Standard** datasets through functions `getQogBasic()` and `getQogStandard()`. **Standard** data has all the same indicators  as in **Basic** data (143 variables) and an additional 585 indicators.

 Quality of Government Institute provides codebooks for all datasets (see [Basic codebook](http://www.qogdata.pol.gu.se/codebook/codebook_basic_30aug13.pdf) and [Standard codebook](http://www.qogdata.pol.gu.se/codebook/codebook_standard_15may13.pdf)) and you should use the codebooks to find the indicator code you are interested in and pass it to either of two functions.

-### STATA-package

-*Christoph Thewes, from University of Potsdam* has already written a package for STATA users.
-[See details from QoG website](http://www.qog.pol.gu.se/data/dataextras/forstatausers/)

 ## Installation